keewillidevnet/S42-omega2-reproducibility/README.md

-# S42 Omega2 Reproducibility — Corrected Revision
+# S42 Omega2 Reproducibility — v 2.0

 This repository accompanies the corrected revision of: